The Joy of Reuse (Save Your Work)

 └── syllabus.pdf

 The strategy represented here breaks down very quickly for two reasons.
 First, after a few weeks of accumulating notes, readings, research, and other important documents, a system with no hierarchically organized folders becomes a confusing and unhelpful jumble.
 Secondly, the choices for naming the files actively resist discovery and recognition.
 What, for example, is the subject of Notes.docx?
 What class was it from?
 What lecture?
 Of the many essays you wrote last term, which one is Essay.docx?
 And Revision.docx is a revision of what, precisely?
 A year from now you won’t remember, but you may very well care at that time.
-Unfortunately, the folder into which you’ve dumped these files will have swelled to a debilitating size that will disrupt any attempt to make use of your hard work.
+Unfortunately, the folder into which you’ve dumped these files will have swollen to a debilitating size that will disrupt any attempt to make use of your hard work.

 A better file-saving strategy